smartworkz-kyriacos/sagemaker-studio-workshop/content/introduction/lab-1.1-studio-on-boarding.md

 #### Navigate to the notebook

-You can navigate to the first folder builtin_algorithm_hpo_tabular and open the_first noteook by double_ clicking on the SageMaker XGBoost HPO.ipynb notebook.
+You can navigate to the first folder builtin_algorithm__po_tabular and open the_first note_ook by double_ clicking on the SageMaker XGBoost HPO.ipynb notebook.

 ![](https://static.us-east-1.prod.workshops.aws/public/38e35409-78ba-461d-9d90-2d96bfd20791/static/images/sagemaker101/notebook1.png)